arju88nair/NairBlog/content/post/Tidbits.md

 Is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again

+## Composer
+- `composer.json` file to look out what dependencies needs to be installed
+- Write the `composer.lock` with the information of the project (installed dependencies)

+- If your project P depends on library A and A depends on B v1.3.***, then if A contains a lock file saying someone ran "composer update" resulting in B v1.3.2 being installed, then installing A in your project P might still install 1.3.3, as the composer.json (not .lock!) defined the dependency to be on 1.3.*.
+- Lock files always contain exact version numbers

+If you want to keep all co-workers in the same versions as you...

+- Commit your composer.lock to GIT (or vcs you have)
+- Ask others to get the that version of composer.lock file
+- Always use composer install to get the correct dependencies

+If you want to Upgrade the system dependencies to new versions

+- Check the composer.json file for version specs.
+Do a composer update
+- This will change the composer.lock file with newest versions
+- Commit it to the GIT (or vcs)
+- Ask others to get it and composer install'

+`composer install` -
+To add dependencies you need to add it manually to the composer.json file.

+`composer update` - To add or remove dependencies you need to add it manually to the composer.json file

+- The composer.lock file will be ignored composer.json file dependencies will be installed and updated (if a dependency is not installed it will be downloaded)

+`composer require` - composer.json file will be modified automatically and the new dependency will be added